 For debugging the prefs-part of your extension, you can launch the preferences by using the

-gnome-shell-extension-prefs-tool from a terminal, to see any exception-output on the console (you can also call the tool like
+gnome-shell-extension-prefs-tool from a terminal.
+Any exceptions will be output to the console.
+Additionally, you can also call the tool like

 Since there is currently no real way of debugging with breakpoints (there is, but it’s tricky), you can log to the console, using the